By Alyse Bacine

 Stress and Anxiety Reduction

 While many approaches temporarily relieve stress and anxiety, breathwork creates lasting transformation by addressing their neurophysiological foundations.
-The practice works simultaneously at multiple levels—physical, emotional, and cognitive—to create comprehensive change.
+The practice works simultaneously at multiple physical, emotional, and cognitive levels to create comprehensive change.

 At the physical level, specific breathing patterns directly counteract the shallow, rapid breathing associated with anxiety states.
 By engaging in slow, deep breathing, we send powerful signals to the brain that we are safe, directly contradicting the physical markers of the stress response.

 On the emotional level, breathwork helps process and release stored emotional material.
 Many anxiety patterns stem from unprocessed emotions that remain trapped in the body.
-Combining conscious breathing and focused awareness creates ideal conditions for this emotional material to surface and resolve.
+Combining mindful breath control and focused awareness creates ideal conditions for this emotional material to surface and resolve.

 Cognitively, breathwork develops the capacity for present-moment awareness.
 By focusing attention on the breath—something constantly occurring in the present—we strengthen neural pathways associated with mindfulness and weaken those connected to rumination and worry³.